Fryziu/Q2classic/README.md

 Download C API(ZIP) from:
 [https://valvesoftware.github.io/steam-audio/downloads.html](https://valvesoftware.github.io/steam-audio/downloads.html)

-Extract `libphonon.so` library in the .quake2 directory!
+Extract `libphonon.so` library from the zip file `steamaudio/lib/linux-x64/libphonon.so` into the .quake2 directory!

 * In the console type *s_hrtf 1*